 Please click on the following link to view APRA’s Frequently Asked Questions relating to the “Protecting your super package” https://www.apra.gov.au/protecting-your-super-package-frequently-asked-questions.

 The recent passage through Parliament of “Treasury Laws Amendment (Protecting Your Superannuation Package) Act 2019” requires all Registerable Superannuation Entity (RSE) Licensees to implement a number of reforms to address account erosion of balances due to excessive fees or unnecessary insurance from 1 July 2019.

 This change is part of the Protecting Your Super Package that was announced in the 2018-19 Federal Budget prior to the Federal Election.
 For more detailed information on the budget read our Federal Budget Analysis: https//www.fintech.com.au/fintech-2019-federal-budget-analysis/

-In April this year the Treasurer, The Hon Josh Frydenberg also announced that the Government will improve a number of superannuation contribution eligibility rules from 1 July 2020.
+In April 2019 the Treasurer, The Hon Josh Frydenberg also announced that the Government will improve a number of superannuation contribution eligibility rules from 1 July 2020.

 The changes include:

 - Allowing individuals to make voluntary ‘Concessional’ and ‘Non-Concessional’ Contributions to superannuation up to age 66 without having to meet the work test;